Coping with self-harm

 Those who have not suffered the experience find it hard to understand the mechanisms.
 Mothers can be left feeling shocked and confused when they discover that their child has cut themselves.
 Our understanding of the pathological processes which underlie the behaviour is limited.

 Self-harm is a significant risk factor for suicide and is evident in 40 to 60% of completed suicides.
 While the majority of those who self-harm will not complete suicide, there is still a significant danger.
-70% of those with Borderline Personality Disorder engage in self-harm and it is often recurrent.
+70% of those with borderline personality disorder (BPD) engage in self-harm and it is often recurrent.

 Self-harm and popular culture